Complaints and compliments

 You can also tell us when we’ve done things well and given you excellent customer service.
 We’re also keen to have your suggestions on how we can improve.
-Use the general enquiries online form to tell us about a complaint or compliment.
+Use the online form to tell us about a complaint or compliment.

 Complaints would cover:

 - failing to deliver a service

 - the behaviour of a member of our staff

 Your complaint should be about something specific.
 Please let us know:

 - what has gone wrong, giving us as much detail as possible because it helps us to understand the situation better

 - what you would like us to do to put things right

 Complaints should be made as soon as possible after the incident because it is easier to gather information at the time and to avoid a repeat.